cloudflare/voprf-ts/README.md

   - These operations inherently operate in non-constant time.
   - However, noble libraries DO take care to employ constant time (CT) algorithms.
   - In the interest of fairness, it must be noted that `sjcl` is also not perfectly CT either.
-  - As always, **users are encouraged to understand the implications of their chosen cryptographic backend** fully.
+  - As always, **users are encouraged to understand the implications of their chosen cryptographic provider** fully.
+  - This is a community contribution and Cloudflare is still researching a perfectly CT JavaScript BN implementation

-- To incorporate the `CryptoNoble` backend, it is necessary to first install some optional dependencies: `@noble/curves` and `@noble/hashes`.
+- To incorporate the `CryptoNoble` provider, it is necessary to first install some optional dependencies: `@noble/curves` and `@noble/hashes`.

 Dependencies can be installed with the following command: